microsoft/botframework-solutions/docs/site/_docs/reference/skills/bestpractices.md

 #### Speech & Text

-Speech & Text responses are stored in [`Responses.json`](https://github.com/Microsoft/AI/blob/master/templates/Skill-Template/SkillTemplate/Skills/Skill%20Template/Dialogs/Sample/Resources/SampleResponses.json) files, they offer the ability to provide a variety of responses and set the input hint on each Activity.
+Speech & Text responses are stored in .json files, and offer the ability to provide a variety of responses and set the input hint on each Activity.

 ```json
 {